 Production definitively discontinued

-If the holder of the approval completely ceases to manufacture a specific type of child restraint system under this Regulation, he shall inform thereof the Type Approval Authority which granted the approval.
+If the holder of the approval completely ceases to manufacture a specific type of enhanced child restraint system under this Regulation, he shall inform thereof the Type Approval Authority which granted the approval.
 Upon receiving the relevant communication, that Type Approval Authority shall inform the other Parties to the Agreement which apply this Regulation by means of a communication form conforming to the model in Annex 1 to this Regulation.

 Information for users

-Each child restraint system shall be accompanied by instructions in the language of the country where the device is sold with the following content:
+Each enhanced child restraint system shall be accompanied by instructions in the language of the country where the device is sold with the following content:

 Instructions on installation shall include the following points:

-For "i-Size" category Child Restraint Systems the following label shall be clearly visible on the exterior of the packing:
+For i-Size category Enhanced Child Restraint Systems the following label shall be clearly visible on the exterior of the packing: